Social and Economic Policy

 SB 5120 An act relating to establishing crisis relief centers in Washington state.
 (Previously, Establishing 23-hour crisis relief centers in Washington state).
 This bill provides for the establishment of 23-hour crisis relief centers.
 These are community-based facilities open 24-7, offering access to brief care (<24 hours) for adults experiencing a mental health or substance use crisis.
 They would accept walk-ins and drop-offs from ambulance, fire, and police.

 SB 5189 Establishing behavioral health support specialists.
-These are companion bills.
-They establish the profession of behavioral health support specialist.
+This bill establishes the profession of behavioral health support specialist.
 To be eligible for this designation the person must have a bachelor's degree, have completed an accredited behavioral health support specialist educational program, and have passed an exam.
 The educational program must include a supervised clinical practicum.
 This person would practice under the supervision of a licensed behavioral health provider.
 Establishing this profession would increase the behavioral health workforce and free behavioral health professionals to work at the top of their scope of practice.

 How To Be Involved